TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 The `Missing` data meaning depends on the parameter, for instance:

-- `investment_limit`: there is no investment limit
+- `investment_limit`: There is no investment limit.

 #### `assets-profiles.csv`